 With the ENGAGE web based and mobile apps, it’s easy to configure lock settings, manage users with basic access privileges, and view lock audits & alerts from anywhere.
 When paired with NDE Series wireless locks, updates to basic access privileges can be pushed manually at the lock with a mobile device running the Engage app, or automatically within 24 hours when the lock is connected to Wi-fi.

-“These locks were created to provide locksmiths and their customers with an easy transition from mechanical to electronic solutions at a price much lower than perimeter locks,” says Karen Keating, Allegion director of marketing, electronic access control.
+“These locks were created to provide locksmiths and their customers with an easy transition from mechanical to electronic solutions at a price less than 50 percent lower that perimeter locks,” says Karen Keating, Allegion director of marketing, electronic access control.

 For added capabilities, NDE Series wireless locks can be managed via Schlage Express Cloud or software from one of the Allegion access control alliance partners.
 NDE wireless locks are compatible with most proximity and smart cards including aptiQ™ and aptiQmobile™.